 Therefore, in principle, all dosing information to consider (any manufacturer) as a guideline.
 To illustrate this point, one of the test for the aquarium Fermendo fertilizer is briefly described below:

-description of the test tank for Fermendo fertilizer:
+Description of the test tank for Fermendo fertilizer:

-Volume 1,600 l gross real about 1,400 l.
+- Volume 1,600 l gross real about 1,400 l

-Lighting 2 x 250 W HQI, lighting time 12 hours a day, plus some strong lateral sunlight.
+- Lighting 2 x 250 W HQI, lighting time 12 hours a day, plus some strong lateral sunlight

-Type: rainbow fish, sucking loaches, some armored catfish, Otocinclus 85, some Hara hara.
+- Stocking: rainbow fish, sucking loaches, some armored catfish, Otocinclus 85, some Hara hara.
 Overall rather low stocking.

-Strong planting dominant Vallisneria gigantea, Vallisneria spiralis, Crinum thaianum and Hygrophila polysperma, additionally about 3/4 of the soil with Cryptocoryne x willisii, Cryptocoryne becketii, Cryptocoryne planted wendtii (different versions), Cryptocoryne parva, various Echinodorus, Anubias and Microsorium (on Root).
+- Strong planting dominant Vallisneria gigantea, Vallisneria spiralis, Crinum thaianum and Hygrophila polysperma, additionally about 3/4 of the soil with Cryptocoryne x willisii, Cryptocoryne becketii, Cryptocoryne planted wendtii (different versions), Cryptocoryne parva, various Echinodorus, Anubias and Microsorium (on Root).

-Water values: GH 17, KH 9 (somewhat variable), pH 8.5, nitrate fluctuates on average between 25 and 40 mg / l, tendency between water changes sinking, phosphate 0.1 to 0.25 mg / l wavering.
+- Water values: GH 17, KH 9 (somewhat variable), pH 8.5, nitrate fluctuates on average between 25 and 40 mg/l, tendency between water changes sinking, phosphate 0.1 to 0.25 mg/l wavering

-Weekly water change about 25% of output water 50 mg / l nitrate and more than 2 mg / l phosphate.
+- Weekly water change about 25 % of output water 50 mg/l nitrate and more than 2 mg/l phosphate

 Result: